Omni Calculator logo

 1. Choose the shape of wood you have — either a log or board.

 2. Select the tree species that you are considering from the drop-down selection in the "Species" field.
 Choosing a species locks in the density value of your wood.
-You can view the weight of wood per cubic foot value in our calculator's advanced mode if you want to check or change it.
+You can enter a specific wood density by selecting the last dropdown option for the "Species" field.

 3. Input the dimensions of your wooden log or board.
 Entering these values automatically finds the volume of the wood.
 At this time, the weight per piece of log or board will also be already displayed.